BrandlMax/BrainFramework/README.md

 Unity Plugin for the Emotiv EPOC v2 API

 ## Setup with Emotiv
-1. Create an App to get cliendId and clientSecret: https://emotiv.gitbook.io/cortex-api/#create-a-cortex-app
+1. Create an App to get clientId and clientSecret: https://emotiv.gitbook.io/cortex-api/#create-a-cortex-app
 ![Create](https://raw.githubusercontent.com/BrandlMax/BrainFramework/master/_readme/CreateID.png)
 2. Login and connect your Headset with the EMOTIV App.